-As the COVID-19 pandemic continues its global impact, cruise lines are busy rolling out detailed health and safety protocols and preparing to safely resume service as COVID-19 vaccines are rolled out.
-If you’re yearning to visit tropical islands or explore bucket-list-worthy destinations, you might be wondering when it will be safe to cruise again – and what cruising in a COVID-19 world will look like.
+As COVID-19 continues its global impact, cruise lines are busy rolling out detailed health and safety protocols and preparing to safely resume service as COVID-19 vaccines are rolled out.
+If you’re yearning to visit tropical islands or explore bucket-list-worthy destinations, you might be wondering when it will be safe to cruise again…and what cruising in a Post-COVID world will look like.

 During an unprecedented pause of passenger operations, cruise lines have not been idle.
-Rest assured, they’ve been busy exploring innovative concepts and onboard technology.
-Working with scientists and public health officials, cruise lines are developing advanced health protocols to meet new standards due to the pandemic.
-Following this reset, both passengers and crew will enjoy an even safer and healthier cruise experience.
+They’ve been working with leading outside experts in health and science to develop measures to further strengthen public health protocols and mitigate the risk of COVID-19 for passengers, crews, and destinations.
+Following this reset, both passengers and crew will enjoy an even healthier cruise experience.

 Cruising During COVID-19 – How Will It Be?